Young whales looking to dine flock to waters off NYC

 The New York whales aren’t a standalone population, but rather members of feeding populations that mostly live farther north, such as in the Gulf of Maine, Brown said.
 And it’s unclear whether the whales are in New York because the larger population is growing.

-Brown and other scientists have observed that the presence of the giant whales off New York City could take mariners by surprise, and that could put the animals at risk of ship strikes or other hazards.
+Brown and other scientists have observed that the presence of the giant whales off New York City could take mariners by surprise, and that could put the mammals at risk of ship strikes or other hazards.
 Increasingly clean water and a growing diversity of fish to feed on could keep the whales in the New York area for the foreseeable future, she said.

 “This is most likely going to continue, and we have to find a way to coexist with these large animals in our waters,” Brown said.